OpenBioSim/nqcc-hackathon-2025/README.md

 # Installation instructions

-The following has been tested on Linux/Ubunu 20.04.6 LTS
+We encourage you to run your code inside the Google Colab environment that will be provided for you.
+If you wanted to run the notebooks on your laptop, you can follow the instructions below, that have been tested on Linux/Ubunu 20.04.6 LTS.

 ```
 mamba create -n hackathon python==3.12